How will millennials work with us in the future workplace?

 At times we may feel like we’re struggling to catch our breath; like we need to find the equilibrium and balance within our lives.

-I don’t think that many realise that we are in fact becoming depleted of energy, we are physiologically and sociologically drained and fast becoming dependent on technology.
+I don’t think that many realize that we are in fact becoming depleted of energy, we are physiologically and sociologically drained and fast becoming dependent on technology.

 All of this is leading to what some predict will become a wider addiction that creates a compulsive need to keep our phones close and social media accounts closer.